johnalpha74/Javascript-/README.md

-# bootstrap
+# Javascript
-This repo is all about learning bootstrap
+This repo is all about learning javascript